hartmannr76/EasyIoC/README.md

         Console.WriteLine("FooBar");
     }
 }

+[Dependency(Lifetime.Singleton, Environment = "Development")]
+public class DevFooBarService : IFooBarService {
+    public void DoSomething() {
+        Console.WriteLine("FooBar");
+    }
+}
 ```

 The lifetimes are limited to `Singleton`, `Transient`, and
 `PerRequest`; which are common lifetime scopes in many DI
 container frameworks.

+The `Environment` variable is free text.
+Upon registration, you can pass in an `Environment` you wish services to be registered for, allowing you to configure what gets used, when; based on the decorator.

+In the above example, we want the `DevFooBarService` to be used in "Development" and the other to be used for everything else.

 ### Multiple Registering Classes
 Another construct that I've seen is the use of multiple classes